-To speed up the performance of critical sections in the application, you can use micro profiles that only contain profiling information of such a section (see Section 5.2.2).
+To speed up the performance of critical sections in the application, you can use micro profiles that only contain profiling information for a given section (see Section 5.2.2).
 You need to reset the profile just before the critical part is executed and dump a profile directly after.
 To reset a profile, you can use the command jamaicaremoteprofile with the -reset option:

-'''

 jamaicaremoteprofile -reset target port

-'''

-5.2 Using a profile with the Builder
+5.2 Using a profile for building an application

-Having collected the profiling data, the Jamaica Compiler can create a compiled version of the application using the profile information.
+Having collected the profiling data, the Jamaica Profile Analyzer can be used for analyzing this data and extract the information useful to the Jamaica Builder.
+The Jamaica Builder can create a compiled version of the application using the profile information.
 This compiled version benefits from profiling information in several ways:

-- Compilation is limited to the most time critical methods, keeping noncritical methods in smaller interpreted byte-code format. - Method inlining prefers inlining of calls that have shown to be executed most frequently during the profiling run. - Profiling information also collects information on the use of reflection, so an application that cannot use smart linking due to reflection can profit from smart linking even without manually listing all classes referenced via reflection.
+- Compilation is limited to the most time critical methods, keeping non-critical methods in smaller interpreted byte-code format. - Method inlining concentrates on the inlining of calls that were executed most frequently during the profiling run. - Profiling information collects information on the use of reflection, so an application that cannot use smart linking due to reflection can benefit from smart linking even without manually listing all classes referenced via reflection. - Profiling information also collects information on the loaded resources, consequently these resources are automatically included into the built application.